kaisenlinux/manpages-dev/category/Mount/mount.md

               mount device|dir -o options

        and then the mount options from the command line will be appended to the list of options from /etc/fstab.
-This default behaviour can be changed using the --options-mode command-line option.
+This default behaviour can be changed using the --options-mode  command- line option.
 The usual behavior is that the last option wins if there are conflicting ones.

        The mount program does not read the /etc/fstab file if both device (or LABEL, UUID, ID, PARTUUID or PARTLABEL) and dir are specified.
 For example, to mount device foo at /dir:

               mount /dev/foo /dir

        This  default  behaviour can be changed by using the --options-source-force command-line option to always read configuration from fstab.
 For non-root users mount always reads the fstab configuration.

    Non-superuser mounts
        Normally, only the superuser can mount filesystems.
 However, when fstab contains the user option on a line, anybody can mount the corresponding filesystem.